 Human Development across the Lifespan (in person and online)

-Child Development (in person an online)
+Child Development (in person and online)

 Women in Families and Society (split level- MS and BS)

-Feminism is For Everbody (first year odyssey)
+First Year Odyssey Seminar- Feminism is For Everbody

 CURRENT ACADEMIC POSITION